sal55/langs/mfeatures.md

 **.ma** -ma option (combines all source and support files into a single .ma text file, which mm can directly compile)

 (There is no direct .obj file output.
 This can be done by generating an .asm file then using 'ax -obj'.
-OBJ files will an external linker to process further.)
+OBJ files will require an external linker to process further.)

 ### No Make or Project Files

 M builds a project by submitting only the lead module to the compiler.
 It will then locate all necessary modules (by following import links), to produce an executable named after the lead module.

+However, most projects do use an optional project file during development, to provide a list of modules and support files for browsing and editing.

 ### Linking with external libraries

 M by default generates executables that are dynamically linked to DLLs.

 To statically link to such libraries, requires:

-* Getting mm to generate .asm (direct .obj output not supported)
+* Getting mm to generate .obj files via ASM.
-* Using ax (companion assembler/linker) to produce .obj files
-* Linking via the C compiler gcc with .o or .a files
+* Linking via the C compiler gcc with .o or .a files which must contain the implementation of the library, not just an interface to DLL

-This requires the external library to exist in the form of gcc-compatible .o object files, or .a archive files.
-It further requires a .a library to contain the actual library functions, and not simply be an interface to a DLL file.

 ### Compilation Speed
 I've taken my eye off the ball recently, but it will still compile at hundreds of thousands of lines per second on my slowish PC with a conventional hard drive.